mac-crq-113/formacao/README.md

 # formacao

-Simple Java and Spring Boot backend project to present in some workshops as a introduction to Web Application development.
+Java and Spring Boot backend project to present in some workshops as a introduction to Web Application development.
+A simple API to create playlists.

 To test it with Insomnia import this [file](https://github.com/mac-crq-113/formacao/blob/main/demo/files/Insomnia-v1.json).